codewitch-honey-crisis/gfx/docs/index.md

 build_unflags=-std=gnu++11
 build_flags=-std=gnu++14
 ```
 Above the last 4 entries starting at `lib_deps` are what include GFX and make it available, in this case by way of including the htcw_ili9341 driver library for GFX, which will also include GFX in your project.
-The build flags are to update C++ to GNU C++14 which is necessary for GFX to be used with the Arduino framework.
+The build flags are to update C++ to GNU C++17 or GNU C++14 which is necessary for GFX to compile.

 Finally include the appropriate header:
 ```cpp